Top, Higgs, Diboson and Electroweak Fit to the Standard Model Effective Field Theory: SMEFT Predictions

 \subsection{Diboson data}

-We have obtained predictions for the fiducial signal strengths in bins of $p_T$ for the ATLAS $WW$ analysis~\cite{Aaboud:2019nkz}, and for the signal strengths in bins of $\Delta \phi_{jj}$ for the ATLAS $Zjj$ analysis~\cite{Aad:2020sle}, following the general strategy outlined above.
-For the $WW$ analysis, we find good agreement of the total fiducial cross-section after implementing the analysis cuts, whereas in the $Zjj$ case we have validated our analysis by comparison with the binned signal strengths for the operator coefficients reported by ATLAS.
+We have obtained predictions for the fiducial signal strengths in bins of leading-lepton $p_T$ for the ATLAS $WW$~\cite{Aaboud:2019nkz} analysis, the $Z$-boson $p_T$ for the CMS and ATLAS $WZ$ analyses~\cite{Sirunyan:2019bez,Aaboud:2019gxl}, and in bins of $\Delta \phi_{jj}$ for the ATLAS $Zjj$ analysis~\cite{Aad:2020sle}, following the general strategy outlined above.
+For the $WW$ and $WZ$ analyses, we find good agreement of the total SM fiducial cross-section, whereas in the $Zjj$ cases we have validated our analysis by comparison with the binned signal strengths for the operator coefficients reported by ATLAS and CMS.
 In particular, as pointed out in Ref.~\cite{Aad:2020sle}, we find that this channel is the most sensitive to the interference term that is linear in the triple gauge boson operator $\mathcal{O}_W$.
 For LEP we used the $WW$ results of Ref.~\cite{Berthier:2016tkq} that are provided for the total and differential cross-sections at different centre of mass energies.
 We note that this analysis uses a restricted set of angular distribution bins to mitigate the effects of unknown correlations in those bins.